Restore An Old Beetle

 ____________________________________________

-The rarest and most desirable Beetles are the pre-1953 models with split rear windows.
-Midway through that year, Volkswagen changed from split window to a small oval window.
-There are plenty of forgeries out there, so check VIN and body numbers for authenticity.
+Midway through 1953, Volkswagen changed from split window to a small oval window.
+Unfortunately, there are plenty of forgeries out there, so check VIN and body numbers for authenticity.

 Small vs Big Rear Window

+Mid '53 through 1957 models had a small rear window.
 In 1958, a larger rear window was fitted.
 This is the more common window, but be aware that back in the day, there were plenty of owners that cut out the small window to fit a later big window.
-On an early Beetle, retrofitting back to the small window is no easy task.
-It will require a skilled welder and plenty of metal work.

-The small window and split-window Beetles are much less common than the later, large rear window Beetles that followed.
+The small window and split-window Beetles are much less common than the later, large rear window models that followed.
 Although desirable, they're not a first choice for frequently driven car, and parts for these early models can be hard to find.

 King-Pins vs Ball Joints